-If you want to host email at a different company than where your nameservers are pointed, make sure to also update your email DNS records as well.
+If you want to host email at a different company than where your nameservers are pointed, make sure to update your email DNS records.

 Any change you make to your domain registration occurs immediately, including edits to WHOIS, nameserver(s), and registrant information.

-You can also edit the nameservers on the Registrations page.
-If your domain is listed on this page, it is registered with DreamHost and the nameservers can be edited.
+You can also edit the nameservers on the Manage Registrations page.
+If your domain is listed on this page, it is registered with DreamHost, and the nameservers can be edited.

-The only exception is *.uk domain names.
-If you attempt to change the WHOIS info in the panel, you'll see this message:
+For *.uk domain names, the following message appears when you attempt to change the WHOIS info in the panel: